Modularity and partially observed graphs: Expected modularity when average degree is constant

-All but part (v) of this result comes directly from~\cite{ERmod}: parts (i) and (ii) are from Theorem 1.1; part (iii) is from Theorem 1.3, and part (iv) is from Lemma 7.4.
-Part (v) will follow immediately from inequality~(\ref{eqn.leq0}) below, so to complete the proof of Proposition~\ref{prop.expmod} it remains only to prove the following lemma.
+All but part~$(v)$ of this result comes directly from~\cite{ERmod}: part~$(i)$ (as we already noted) and part~$(ii)$ are from Theorem~1.1; part $(iii)$ is from Theorem~1.3 and part $(iv)$ is from Lemma~7.4.
+Part~$(v)$ will follow immediately from inequality~(\ref{eqn.leq0}) below, so to complete the proof of Proposition~\ref{prop.expmod} it remains only to prove the following lemma.

-\begin{lemma} Let $0<c<c’$.
-For each $\eps>0$, there exists $n_0$ such that for all $n \geq n_0$ we have $\bar{q}(n,c’) - \bar{q}(n,c) < \eps$ ; and thus
+\begin{lemma} Let $0<c<c'$.
+For each $\eps>0$, there exists $n_0$ such that for all $n \geq n_0$ we have $\bar{q}(n,c') - \bar{q}(n,c) < \eps$ ; and thus

 \end{lemma}

 \begin{proof} By Theorem~\ref{thm.obsmod} there exists $c_0$ such that for all graphs $H$ and all $0 < p \leq 1$ such that $e(H)p \geq c_0$ we have

 and so